 - Current enterprise-wide content strategies, policies, processes to support content, knowledge, and records management.

-- Enterprise problems (pain points) that ECM will potentially solve and / or opportunities that it will potentially exploit or leverage.
+- Enterprise problems (pain points) that ECM will potentially solve and opportunities that will potentially exploit or leverage.

-- Current and future enterprise-wide business and support units and activities and type of participants and their roles and responsibilities.
+- Current and future enterprise-wide business units and activities and types of participants and their roles and responsibilities.

-- End-users specific business and technical requirements, including employees, customers, and business partners and relevant prioritization.
+- User requirements: employees, customers, and business partners and appropriate prioritization.

-- Compliance with governmental, industry and, international activities, including, for example, W3C norms, DCMI standards, etc.
+- Comply with governmental, industry and, international activities, including, for example, W3C norms, DCMI standards.

-- Relevant and scalable ECM future-state reference technical architecture; ability to scale up ECM for deployment to additional business and support activities.
+- Scale up ECM for deployment to additional business and support activities.